mikeolaniyi/Product_Sales/README.md

 ![1  Distribution of Sales Method](https://github.com/mikeolaniyi/Product_Sales_Analysis/assets/120651356/94bcfcf8-57fb-4d9a-a509-e6ac01855136)

-# Solutions
+### Findings
 **Distribution of Customers by Sales Method: We could see that The Email approach reached the majority of 45.17% with 6922 customers, followed by Call aproach 31.14% with 4781, and the Email + Call approaches 23.69% with 2223, these makes the total number of 13926 customers.**

-# Question 2: What does the spread of the revenue look like overall?
+### Question 2: What does the spread of the revenue look like overall?
 And for each method?

 ```python